juanibiapina/resume/resume.md

 - Participated on hiring interviews for most people hired in the Porto Alegre office
 - Started an observability initiative to gather video encoding metrics and better understand our system
 - Helped shape the office culture
-- Mentored less experienced developers
+- Mentored less experienced engineers

 Technologies: